Search Engine Optimization,

 In general, the earlier (or higher on the page), and more frequently a site appears in the search results list, the more visitors it will receive from the search engines.
 SEO targets different kinds of searches, including image search, local search, video search and industry-specific vertical search engines.

 As an Internet marketing strategy, SEO incorporates a solid understanding of how search engines work and what people search for.
-W3 Group uses specific tools to estimate what search terms people type in as well as how many searches a given term actually is searched on during a daily or monthly time period.
-W3 Group takes this several steps further and helps clients get more actual customers by researching keywords and keyword phrases to determine what terms people are searching for when they are looking to buy, not just browse.
+W3 Group Marketing uses specific tools to estimate what search terms people type in as well as how many searches a given term actually is searched on during a daily or monthly time period.
+W3 Group Marketing takes this several steps further and helps clients get more actual customers by researching keywords and keyword phrases to determine what terms people are searching for when they are looking to buy, not just browse.
 After all, you could have millions of website visitors per month, but if no one is buying, you’re wasting your effort.
 There are exceptions to this, of course, such as websites that attract visitors with the objective of a certain percentage of them clicking on advertisements on the site, for which the site owner is paid for each click.

 Which online marketing strategies you end up using will depend largely on your business model and how you intend to monetize your website.
 So SEO may or may not be the best method depending on this and other factors.
-For most websites, however, SEO is a strong component of the overall marketing strategy.
+For most websites, however, SEO is (or should be) a strong component of the overall marketing strategy.

 The acronym “SEO” can refer to “search engine optimizers,” a term adopted by an industry of consultants who carry out optimization projects on behalf of clients, and by employees who perform SEO services in-house.
 Search engine optimizers may offer SEO as a stand-alone service or as a part of a broader marketing campaign.
 Because effective SEO may require changes to the HTML source code of a site and site content, SEO tactics may be incorporated into website development and design.
 The term “search engine friendly” may be used to describe website designs, menus, content management systems, images, videos, shopping carts, and other elements that have been optimized for the purpose of search engine exposure.